KelvinHere/Yoga_Milestone_4/README.md

 change password
-stop someone using lesson id to put a review on a lesson they have not paid for lesson flags count down when being dealt with
+stop someone using lesson id to put a review on a lesson they have not paid for lesson flags count down when being dealt with instructors can access their paid lessons instructors can open their lessons from lesson admin 404 page
-404 page

 setup development database before submitting